nusdbsystem/singa-auto/examples/models/food_analysis/README.md

-# Singa-Auto Demo - Battery Capacity Estimator.
+# Singa-Auto Demo - Food Recommendation.

 This folder contains a number of models for food recommendation with knowledge graphs.